-Parents are responsible for making sure their child attends school
+Parents are legally responsible for their child attending regularly

 All children of compulsory school age must receive a suitable full-time education.

-The Department for Education (DfE) statutory guidance for schools (page 5) reiterates that responsibility for ensuring attendance lies with parents, including care givers or anyone with ‘parental responsibility’.
+The DfE reiterates that responsibility for ensuring attendance lies with parents, including care givers or anyone with 'parental responsibility', in its statutory guidance for schools on page 5.